 A well-developed attorney compensation plan can provide a roadmap for law firms and lawyers to derive the maximum benefit from their association.
-To start, firms should devise written compensation policies, guidelines, and incentives to ensure lawyers are paid competitively and commensurate with individual contributions.
+To start, law firms should devise written compensation policies, guidelines, and incentives to ensure lawyers are paid competitively and commensurate with individual contributions.
 When firms add progression policies and guidelines to this pay structure, their lawyer groups are usually found to be more productive and satisfied.

 Not all firms are ready for this type of advanced law firm compensation and pay structure.
 Struggling firms must first address their profitability issues before moving to a more sophisticated rewards system.
 This may cause the firm to suffer from a competitive disadvantage and may result in a loss of good lawyers.

 New law firms may want to ensure that their primary management systems (billing and collection, financial management, administrative, case management, and marketing) are stable before implementing this type of advanced management system.